nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 {% endcodeblock %}

 Again, as with the CFEngine example, we have Puppet changing machine state between tests.
-It turns out, the Chef recipe used to set the initial machine state exported and mounted an NFS share.
+The Chef recipe that set up the initial machine state exported and mounted an NFS share.
 Puppet unmounts the directory, changing the view of the filesystem.

-It should be noted here that Puppet's resource graph model does nothing to enable noop functionality, nor can it effect its accuracy.
-It used only for the purposes of ordering and ensuring non-conflicting node names.
+It should be noted that Puppet's resource graph model does nothing to enable noop functionality, nor can it affect its accuracy.
+It used only for the purposes of ordering and ensuring non-conflicting node names within its model.

 <h2> Chef Example </h2>